pddring/cansat/README.md

 ## CanSat
-CanSat a drinks can sized satellite that uses a raspberry pi pico to transmite live measurements after being launched by a rocket whilst it descends using a parachute.
+CanSat a drinks can sized satellite that uses a raspberry pi pico to transmit live measurements after being launched by a rocket whilst it descends using a parachute.

 ### Instructions:
 1) Download the CircuitPython raspberry pi pico firmware from: https://circuitpython.org/board/raspberry_pi_pico/